A Brief History

 The country remains poor and the people ill-educated (only 4 years of schooling is mandatory), but at least they are not being massacred.
 São Tomé and Principe ranks as the 202nd richest country in the world out of 211 countries (or the 10th poorest for the glass half empty crowd).

 Since independence in 1975, February 3 is a day of remembrance for those people killed during the Batepa Massacre.
 (Note: The name Batepa stems from the name of a small village that was the epicenter of the massacre.)
-What other massacres in such a tiny country can you think of?
+Question for students (and subscribers): What other massacres in such a tiny country can you think of?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!